jpuigcerver/nnutils/README.md

 make install
 ```

+By default, it will try to compile the PyTorch bindings with CUDA support and
+install them in the default location for Python libraries in your system.

 If you have any problem installing the library, read through the CMake errors
 and warnings.
 In most cases, the problems are due to installing the tools in
-non-standard directories or using old versions of the libraries.
+non-standard locations or using old versions of them.

-You can set many CMake and/or environment variables to aid CMake to detect
+You can set many CMake variables to aid it to detect the required software.
-the required software.
-Some variables that may be helpful:
+Some helpful variables are:

-- CUDA_TOOLKIT_ROOT_DIR: Specify the directory where you installed the
+- `CUDA_TOOLKIT_ROOT_DIR`: Specify the directory where you installed the
   NVIDIA CUDA Toolkit.
-- CUDA_ARCH_LIST: Specify the list of CUDA architectures that should be
+- `CUDA_ARCH_LIST`: Specify the list of CUDA architectures that should be
   supported during the compilation.
 By default it will use "Auto", which will
   compile _only_ for the architectures supported by your graphic cards.
-- Python_ADDITIONAL_VERSIONS: When you have multiple versions of Python
+- `Python_ADDITIONAL_VERSIONS`: When you have multiple versions of Python
   installed in your system, you can choose to use a specific one (e.g. 3.5)
   with this variable.
+- `PYTORCH_SETUP_PREFIX`: Prefix location to install the PyTorch bindings
+  (e.g. /home/jpuigcerver/.local).